The current team is composed as follows:

 Pascal is Belgian and speaks both French and English.

-Gabrielle LE MENAHEZE, Executive Assistant
+Gabrielle LE MENAHEZE, FWC Coordinator

 Gabrielle holds a degree in Political Science and Public Administration from the Autonomous University of Barcelona (2013) and a master’s degree in International Relations specialized in Humanitarian Action from the Catholic University of Louvain (2015).
 Her master thesis focused on the empowerment of women in peace processes.
 Her studies allowed her to develop sustainable skills from the point of view of humanitarian and development actors.

 She joined the Prospect C&S team in March 2016 as Executive Assistant and, in that framework, supports also the NEEMO Central Team of the LIFE project on a part-time basis.
+In June 2017, she became Framework Contract Coordinator.

 Gabrielle is French and speaks French, English, Spanish and Catalan.